Working with files

 }

-In case of an error, a message containing the errorCode parameter is returned.
+In the event of an error, a message containing the errorCode parameter is returned.
 A list of possible values is available in the relevant section of the documentation.

 # Upload file to server